carlesoriol/zxparachute/README.md

 ## Thanks

-Thanks to Nintendo for this amazing game that wasted so many hours in my childhood.
+* Thanks to Nintendo for this amazing game that wasted so many hours in my childhood.
-Thanks to Sinclair Computers and to Sir Clive Sinclair for creating the ZX Spectrum that gave me my hobby, my passion and my career.
+* Thanks to Sinclair Computers and to Sir Clive Sinclair for creating the ZX Spectrum that gave me my hobby, my passion and my career.
-Thanks to the people of retro virtual machine for creating a so enjoyable environment to develop.
+* Thanks to the people of retro virtual machine for creating a so enjoyable environment to develop.
-Thanks to my Nurieta for everything else in my live.
+* Thanks to my Nurieta for everything else in my life.

 ## Contributing
 Just made me know if you want to publish any changes or if you have any ideas